Disclosure Games with Large Evidence Spaces: Equilibrium Characterization

 Another way to think of the equilibrium is to think of the partition \(\{\{0,1\},\{2\},\{3\},\dots\}\) of the evidence space.
-Senders with evidence in the set \(\{0,1\}\) pool (on disclosing 0) in equilibrium, and senders with other evidence disclose truthfully.
+Sender types in the set \(\{0,1\}\) pool on disclosing message 0, and other sender types disclose truthfully.
 Bayes' rule requires that the receiver's on-path belief \(\mu(0)\) be equal to \(\nu(\{0,1\})\), and the off-path belief be \(\mu(1)=\nu(1)\).
 Lastly, receiver optimality pins down the receiver's strategy.